Jon Gower reviews George Ewart Evans’ The Voices of the Children, a celebration of childhood as well as a foray into a Marquez-ian magical realism.

-If you forgive more than a hint of oxymoron, there is something innocently deceptive about this novel.
+If you forgive more than a hint of oxymoron, there is something innocently deceptive about George Ewart Evans’ The Voices of the Children.
 You can be fifty, sixty pages in, thinking this is just a well-wrought and clear-eyed series of reminiscences, memory’s cinema show of past times rekindled and revivified, when you slowly realize how deft are the writerly touches, how delicately is the book’s fabric held together by bright threads of truly lovely language.
 The four-twenty train slides down the incline ‘with all its windows aglow, it was a quick-moving chain of light.’
 A lark rises ‘out of the bracken and made a ladder out of its song.’
 Towards the book’s close a preacher asks the young hero of the book what he’s going to do when he grows up:

 I answered abstractedly, unresponsively, too deep in the warm promise of the present to think of what would happen in three or four or even one year’s time.
 Today is all.
 Now is the maying.

-Those last four words might act as watchwords for the novel as a whole, as it is a quiet and elegant celebration of childhood, of that seeming springtime of life.
+Those last four words might act as watchwords for The Voices of the Children as a whole, as it is a quiet and elegant celebration of childhood, of that seeming springtime of life.
 It chronicles a simpler time when Halloween was about apple bobbing not trick or treats, when Monday was about a line full of washing and Friday night, if you were lucky, involved a trip to to the pictures.

 Yet, just at the point when the reader settles into the easy rhythm of quotidian life, Evans jerks him or her out of complacency, nowhere more than when the whole novel moves from realism to magic realism and a series of dreamlike incidents that might have graced a Gabriel Marquez novel.
 The moon lands in Jenkins the Milk’s green field.
 Various groups suggest ways of dealing with it, with some plumping for preaching at it!
 And then they roll the moon to the sea…

-This fantastical writing sits surprisingly easily among the grittier material, the accounts of men and their hard labours, and the womenfolk’s travails, too, not to mention the strike and the soup kitchens which starve the kids and steal dignity from their parents.
+This fantastical writing of The Voices of the Children sits surprisingly easily among the grittier material, the accounts of men and their hard labours, and the womenfolk’s travails, too, not to mention the strike and the soup kitchens which starve the kids and steal dignity from their parents.

 Abercynon-born Evans became well known for his pioneering skills as an oral historian, a rural remembrancer who captured the changing lives of East Anglian countryfolk, having settled there after the war.
 His biographer, Gareth Williams, put it like this in a volume in the series Writers in Wales: